khaneliman/dotfiles/dots/macos/yabai/README.md

 ```

 - Bundle file contains a list of the brew casks, taps, and brews.
-Check file and remove anything you think you dont need and install :
+Check the file and remove anything you think you don't need and install :

 ```bash
  brew bundle --file ./mac/Brewfile
 ```

-- Enable and start primary applications for theme
+- Enable and start primary applications for the theme

 ```bash
  brew services start skhd